THE EAST WINDOW

 The East Window is dedicated: In Memoriam James Christine Hart, Died 12th March 1876.

 We don't have much information on him save that he died at Pau in the French Pyrennees a location known well to fans of Dornford Yates.
-It is such an unusual name that it seems likely that the internet reveals that he was the same who was born in 1832, Christened in Dalmeny on 29th October of that year and the son of James Robert Hart and Christine Jamieson.
+It is such an unusual name that it seems likely that he is the same that the internet reveals was born in 1832; Christened in Dalmeny on 29th October of that year and the son of James Robert Hart and Christine Jamieson.
 He was a gentleman of Drumcrosshall, Linlithgowshire.
 In 1854 he purchased a commission in the 16th Lancers and later rose to the rank of Captain.